openstack/python-openstackclient/doc/source/developing.rst

     $ tox -e releasenotes

-Then look at the generated release notes files in releasenotes/build/html in your favorite browser.
+At last, look at the generated release notes files in ``releasenotes/build/html`` in your browser.

 Testing new code
 ----------------